 Once ruling out that physical pain is not a factor in the aggression, our training specialists then know what to look for in these cases which can be one of the following:

 - Fear aggression

 - Dominant aggression

 It all starts with a free consultation where David meets with the family and the dog.
 David asks certain questions to get a better grasp of the situation sometimes even before meeting the dog.

 In many cases, aggression is a learned behavior.
 While tailoring a comprehensive training approach, David explains how a protocol focusing on obedience under distraction is the ultimate goal in reversing this learned behavior.

 Through polished obedience, dogs learn how to tolerate what caused the aggression in the first place through “impulse control.”
 Strong obedience helps dogs by guiding them away from an unwanted behavior even under distraction.

 If you decide to move forward in the board and train program with us, you will receive text updates every few days on your dog’s progression.
 See our Yelp page for clients’ reviews and experiences with these updates.

 When your dog graduates from the program, you will have the first private lesson with David.
-You’ll also schedule your four remaining lessons that will be done at a later date (the second lesson is typically 7 to 10 days later).
+You’ll also schedule your nine remaining private lessons that will be done at a later date (the second lesson is typically 7 to 10 days later).
 For David, after the dog is trained, the next step is teaching pet parents the skills they need to maintain the training while becoming a better dog handler.
 Performance K9 Training will be there every step of the way so that pet parents can live happily with their dogs!